-Two Kooks » ALL RECIPES » Fish and Seafood » Baked Fish Fillets with Cherry Tomato Sauce
+Two Kooks » All Recipes » Fish and Seafood » Fish Fillets with Cherry Tomato Sauce (18 Minutes)

-We use cod for this recipe, but other white fish would work just as well.
+We use cod fillets in the recipe, but other mild white fish fillets would work just as well.

 cherry tomato sauce over white fish fillets